Emergency

 • Suspected or known inflammatory bowel disease with concern for severe or complicated colitis (perforation, toxic mega colon, abscess, bowel obstruction) indicated by:

-• Acute severe colitis: patients with > 6 bloody bowel motions per 24 hours plus at least one of the following:
+• acute severe colitis: > 6 bloody bowel motions per 24 hours with at least one of the following:

 Criteria to access public outpatient services